Descriptors Design Spec (v1.3)¶

 Operator rules:

-- operators are core-defined, not domain-extensible
+- operators are core-defined, not domain-definable

-- operator affordances inherit through the value-type
+OperatorNameschema property is prescribed in this phase - operator affordances inherit through the value-type

-Extendschain supported_operators()is schema-driven and flattened across inheritanceapply_operator(...)is descriptor-local static Rust dispatch- there is no global operator registry
+ToOperatorName apply_operator(...)is descriptor-local static Rust dispatch- there is no global operator registry

 - there are no operator-instance holons in this phase